Stars

 Cookies are small text files stored on the user's device.
 They serve as a memory for websites, allowing them to recognize users, remember preferences, and maintain state across page reloads or even separate visits.

-Before we jump into implementation, let's build a solid foundation by understanding the different types of cookies and their characteristics:
+These are the different types of cookies and their characteristics:

 1. Session Cookies: These temporary cookies last only as long as your browser session.
 They're deleted as soon as you close your browser window.
 Session cookies are perfect for storing short-term data like items in a shopping cart.